Fremantle Stuff > buildings > Oddfellows Hall

 There was an Oddfellows Lodge in Fremantle, and their Hall was opened in 1867, opposite where the Town Hall (1887) now is, in William St. (Arthur Elvin Davies, 1867-1918, is one example of a member of the Oddfellows Lodge.)
 As the Oddfellows Hall, it was a multi-purpose building, and as the Gaiety or the Bijou usually a live theatre, and occasionally films were screened there.
 Harper's Biograph Vaudeville Company showed a season of films 8-13 November 1897, as one of the earliest screenings in Fremantle.
 (The very first was in the Town Hall.)
 Demolished 1925 (or 1919).

-This is the only photo I've been able to find of the interior or exterior of the Oddfellows Hall, from the cinemaweb page.
+This is an unusual photo of the interior of the Oddfellows Hall, from the cinemaweb page.

 WA cinemaweb page

 What follows is the whole entry, unedited, for this former cinema from the ammpt (Australian Museum Of Motion Picture & Television Inc.) site - not as an act of copyright theft but as a backup.
 Websites often disappear for various reasons.